fergascod/oceanID/README.md

 # OceanID

-This is a personal project of mine (in a very early stage)
+This is a personal project of mine (in a very early stage).

 ## REQUIRED MODULES